jwhited/wgsd/README.md

 ## Configuration Syntax

 ```
-wgsd ZONE DEVICE
+wgsd ZONE DEVICE ENCODING
 ```

 ## Querying

 Following RFC6763 this plugin provides a listing of peers via PTR records at the namespace `_wireguard._udp.<zone>`.
-The target for the PTR records is `<base32PubKey>._wireguard._udp.<zone>` which corresponds to SRV records.
+The target for the PTR records is `<$encodingPubKey>._wireguard._udp.<zone>` which corresponds to SRV records.
 SRV targets are of the format `<base32PubKey>.<zone>`.
 When querying the SRV record for a peer, the target A/AAAA records will be included in the "additional" section of the response.
-Public keys are represented in Base32 rather than Base64 to allow for their use in node names where they are treated as case-insensitive by the DNS.
+Public keys are represented in the chosen encoding rather than original Base64 human representation to allow for their use in node names where they are treated as case-insensitive by the DNS.

+The supported encoding settings are:
+* base32 `b32`
+* hexadecimal `hex`
+* sha1 `sha1`

+Truncation, for example route53 restricts its record maximum size, to keep consistency with these setup limitation, wgsd supports truncation.
+This truncation could be compared to a short git sha1.

+The supported encoding truncation are:
+* hexadecimal - e.g.: `hex:7`
+* sha1 - e.g: `sha1:9`

+Note that the sha1 and truncation allows to obfuscate peers public keys.

 ## Example